James River - Tidal

 The tidal James River system supports a nationally recognized largemouth bass fishery, and was the site of previous Bass Master Classics and the 2003 FLW Tour Championship.

 In addition, the tidal James supports a nationally recognized trophy blue catfish fishery, with people from around the country, nearby states, and other areas of the Commonwealth traveling to localities near the James (such as Richmond) to "fish for big blue cats in the James".
 What draws these anglers is the opportunity to catch fish which regularly weigh-in in the 30 - 50 pound range.
-The current state record blue catfish, weighing over 102 pounds, was caught in 2009 from the James.
 Hundreds of 30 to 60 pound blue catfish are pulled from the tidal James each year and its tidal tributaries.